Contact Us

 Family Wealth Alliance Young Professionals Awards

-2022 Judging Process- A panel of third-party judges (listed below) reviewed the nominations and selected the 2022 honorees.
-Winners were announced during the annual Alliance Fall Forum on October 18th, 2022.
+2024 Judging Process – A panel of third-party judges reviewed the nominations and selected the 2024 honorees.
+Winners will be announced during the annual Alliance Fall Forum on October 23rd, 2024.
 All nominees and winners were invited to the awards gathering; however, winners were not required to attend in order to receive their awards.

-2022 Scoring Criteria -Nominees were judged based on three criteria, equally weighted and averaged together to calculate their overall score.
-Weighting was executed by a computerized scoring system and not by judges’ determination.
-Judges could abstain from judging a category or a nominee if they believed there was a conflict of interest.
-Judges provided their unbiased assessment of each candidate.
+2024 Scoring Criteria – Nominees are judged based on equally weighted criteria averaged together to calculate their overall score.
+Weighting is executed by a computerized scoring system and not by judges’ determination.
+Judges will abstain from judging a category or a nominee if there is a conflict of interest.
+Judges provide their unbiased assessment on each candidate.

-Judges looked for the following elements while reviewing nominees:
+Judges look for the following elements while reviewing nominees:

 • Thoughtfulness of the application